fredeil/INF-2202/eksamen-2017/eksamen-2017-lf.md

 ### 2a - What is reactive programming?

-### 2b - What is the relantionship ,similarities and difference between iterables and observables?
+### 2b - Iterables and Observables

+> What is the relantionship, similarities and differences between iterables and observables?

 ### 2c - What is the output of the following Python program